This post may contain affiliate links. Please read our disclosure policy.

 Chicken piccata is one of those comforting delicious Italian recipes that’s usually breaded, fried, then smothered in a rich lemon buttery sauce.
 There’s a way to make the recipe still as decadent and comforting but with Whole30-compliant ingredients.
 It’s also easy to modify it to make it dairy-free.
 It’s not your grandma’s chicken piccata, but it’s a darn good one that you’ll love!

 This recipe was excerpted from the new cookbook The Defined Dish (Amazon affiliate link) by Alex Snodgrass, the founder of The Defined Dish.
 The book is full of similar easy, quick Whole30 recipes and a New York Times Best Seller (for good reason!).

 Chicken piccata is usually thin pieces of chicken breast that are dredged in a flour mixture, fried lightly and cooked in a lemon butter sauce.
 It’s signature to also include capers with the chicken piccata.
 This piccata concept can also be applied to veal, which is very popular in Italy, where the recipe originated from.

-How to make chicken piccata
+How to make lemon chicken piccata

 Start by cutting the chicken breast into thinner slices.
 This is iconic of chicken piccata recipes, so it’s important to make sure you’re working with thin pieces.
 Then dry the chicken with a paper towel and season with salt and pepper on both sides.